 The biggest challenge in construction today is making the building energy-efficient.
 The need to reduce energy consumption in our homes and work environments is not something new but has been one of the trends in the sector for some time, but now more than ever, it is essential to bet on it.

-It is essential that users and professionals become aware of the importance of energy efficiency in buildings since beyond the myth of the costly investment in adapting to a sustainable model in the consumption of supplies, we can save a lot on electricity or gas bills throughout the life of the building.
-In addition to contributing to an improvement of our planet.
+Users and professionals must become aware of the importance of energy efficiency in buildings since, beyond the myth of the costly investment in adapting to a sustainable model in the consumption of supplies, we can save a lot on electricity or gas bills throughout the life of the building.
+In addition to contributing to the improvement of our planet.
 Here are some of the benefits of energy efficiency:

 - The living conditions of buildings are much better under energy-efficient conditions.
 For example, there are no excesses such as excessively heated rooms in winter or very cold in summer.